 I’ve been testing different services for years now alongside Quicken.
-However, the service that I keep coming back to has been Personal Capital.
+However, the service that I keep coming back to has been Empower (formerly Personal Capital).

-Yes, the same Personal Capital that almost every financial blogger promotes (including me) because it has a nice payout.
+Yes, the same Empower that almost every financial blogger promotes (including me) because it has a nice payout.

 But here’s the thing… it actually is really good.
-I won’t recommend something that I don’t use or believe in and Personal Capital is no exception.
+I won’t recommend something that I don’t use or believe in and Empower is no exception.
 And that’s the reason I actually do promote it (along with the kickback, of course!).

-What I like about Personal Capital is the interface.
+What I like about Empower is the interface.
 It’s easy to see exactly where you stand with all your accounts and your net worth as a whole.
 That’s the main thing I want to be able to do – just check in periodically and see where we stand…

-But where Personal Capital stands out is the investment views and tools built in.
+But where Empower stands out is the investment views and tools built in.
 I love that with one click, I can look at my asset allocations.
 This is the information that I want to keep an eye on and make reallocation adjustments once or twice a year if needed…

 Quicken has some portfolio tools built in, but they’re clunky and I found that I rarely used them.
 This is simple and easy – I love simple and easy software!

 Not only that, but the Investment Checkup tool can be helpful for a lot of folks.
 I won’t use that very much, but it’s still nice that they include this…